 Your work with controlled substances is covered by the Controlled Substances Program at Boston University (BU).

 - Have your name listed in Controlled Substances Registration for Privileges obtained by the Principal Investigator.
-To find out whom to contact to check whether your name is listed, see BU Controlled Substance Privileges
+To find out whom to contact to check whether your name is listed, see BU Controlled Substance Authorization Form.

-When you have completed the steps above, your have completed the pathway for Getting Started with Controlled Substances at BU.
+When you have completed the steps above, you have completed the pathway for Getting Started with Controlled Substances at BU.